Hourglass (Squeeze song): Release

 "Hourglass" was released as the debut single from Babylon & On and became one of the band's biggest hits, reaching number 15 in the US and number 16 in the UK.
 The single remains the band's highest-charting single in the US.
 Tilbrook argued that the negative lyrics were "ironic considering it went on to be a chart hit".

 The single's success was bolstered by a music video directed by Ade Edmondson, who was recruited by keyboardist Jools Holland.
 The video featured the band performing the song in a set with surrealist art and optical illusions.
 The video received an MTV Award for its Art Direction by Nick Edwards and Clive Crotty.
 Difford later said, "The reason this song exists in my mind is purely for the video."

+Critical reception

+The Rolling Stone Album Guide described the song as a "tuneful trifle" and noted it as the "standout track" from Babylon & On.
+Diffuser.fm called it "one of Squeeze's most danceable tunes."